evervault/node-secureworker/README.md

-This is duktape in an enclave.
+This is duktape in an enclave, in Node.js.

 ## Build instructions
-First run
+First, run
 ```
 openssl.exe genrsa -out duk_enclave\duk_enclave_private.pem -3 3072
 ```